marrink-lab/vermouth-martinize/doc/source/file_formats.rst

 - ``[molecule]``
     - This directive is immediately followed by a single line containing an alphanumeric string specifying the residue name.
 This name denotes the residue under consideration.
-A :ref:`block <data.Block>` with this name must be defined in both the ``[from]`` and ``[to]`` force fields.
+A :ref:`block <data:block>` with this name must be defined in both the ``[from]`` and ``[to]`` force fields.
     - ``mandatory``